Vitamin D vs. D3: What's the Difference?

 2. Stand outside and stare at the sun.

 Okay, you don’t actually have to stare at the sun.
 (In fact, do NOT stare at the sun, unless you want to cauterize your retinas.)
-But, as many know, increasing your exposure to sunlight does translate to increased vitamin D levels, as the sunrays convert your skin cholesterol into vitamin D.
+But, as many know, increasing your sun exposure does translate to increased vitamin D levels, as the sunrays convert your skin cholesterol into vitamin D.

 It’s like the mammal’s version of photosynthesis.